Let it Snow! – Marine Snow

 Marine snow is an incredibly nutritious and remarkably consistent source of food in an otherwise barren habitat.
 Prey items can be few and far between hundreds of metres underwater, but marine snow is always drifting by.
 In an environment where there is no sunlight to support the phytoplankton which forms the base of the food web in the shallows, the movement of organic material to the deep in the form of marine snow is incredibly important in supporting life.
 It makes up the majority of the diet of zooplankton in the deep, and there are even larger animals that utilise it as a reliable food source.

 The vampire squid (Vampyroteuthis infernalis) looks like an intimidating predator; they have webbed tentacles like Dracula’s cloak and are blood red in colour, and with a name that translates to “vampire squid from hell”, they sound pretty menacing too.
 Given all other known cephalopods are predatory, early researchers assumed than the vampire squid was a hunter too.
-In reality, they simple extend two long, thin, sticky filaments into the water column, catching marine snow, which they then transfer to their mouths.
+In reality they’re harmless, simply extending two long, thin, sticky filaments into the water column, catching marine snow, which they then transfer to their mouths.
 They aren’t the only animals that catching the falling food.
 Larvaceans, free swimming tunicates that look rather similar to tadpoles, feed by catching marine snow in the mucus net they call .
 The net can be up to 1 metre in diameter, an impressive size for an animal that rarely exceeds 10cm in length.

 Marine snow is not only useful as a food source.
 Human activities release a huge amount of carbon dioxide into the atmosphere.
 About a third of atmospheric carbon dioxide is absorbed by the ocean, where it dissolves easily.
 In order for the ocean to continue taking in carbon dioxide, the carbon dioxide must move from the surface waters to the depths.
 This is where the “biological pump” comes into play.
 As detritus, which is rich in carbon, aggregates and sinks in the form of marine snow, it is “pumping” carbon down towards the seafloor.